Views: 4 Author: Site Editor Publish Time: 2020-09-24 Origin: Site

 Soap and water are recommended first to effectively clean hands, but building users are not always near water sources.
 This is obvious because hand sanitizers have never been used so often.
 The need of soup sanitizer dispenses are therefore obvious.

-Where should the soup sanitizer dispenses be placed?
+Where should the soap sanitizer dispenses be placed?

 What are the features of the soup sanitizer dispenses?